mannie55/airbnb-clone-project/README.md

 ### 2. Database Administrator (DBA)

 **Responsibilities:**
-- Designs, implements, and maintains the database systems.
+- Design and optimize the database.
-- Ensures data integrity, security, and optimal performance through indexing and query optimization.
+- Ensure data integrity and performance.
-- Manages data backups, recovery, and migration processes.
+- Handle backups, migrations, and scaling.
-- Collaborates with developers to optimize database interactions and support application requirements.

 ---

 ### 3. DevOps Engineer

 **Responsibilities:**
-- Bridges the gap between development and operations teams to streamline the software delivery process.
-- Sets up and maintains CI/CD pipelines for automated testing and deployment.
+- Setup CI/CD, testing, and deployment.
-- Manages infrastructure provisioning and configuration, often using tools like Docker and Kubernetes.
-- Monitors system performance and implements strategies for scalability and reliability.
+- Manage containers and infrastructure.
+- Monitor and scale backend services.

-> **Note:** DevOps is more of a cultural and operational approach than a specific job title, focusing on collaboration and automation.
+> DevOps is more of a workflow and culture.
 > _Source: ITRex, WIRED_

 ---